Weight Management – Tips to Avoid Summer Weight Gain

 Barbecue sauce is a cookout standard no matter what kind of meat you’re throwing on the grill.
 Again, it can vary depending on the type but barbecue sauce can average up to 50 calories per tablespoon.
 It is often loaded with sugar and the bulk of its calories come from carbohydrates.
 Seasoning your meats with a rub made from a mix of spices is a healthier choice that will still provide great flavor.

 Cocktails, especially those fancy frozen one that we favor in the summer, can sideline your weight management plan with a double whammy.
 The average pina colada averages anywhere from 600 to 800 calories.
 On top of that, a lot of mindless eating often takes place when drinking alcoholic beverages.
 Noshing on nachos or chips and guacamole while having a cocktail can easily have you consuming a couple of thousand calories.
 If you’re going to indulge, it’s best to stick with a clear liquor mixed with a low calorie or calorie-free beverage.

 Medical Weight Management at Vive

 We’re offering these tips to simply help you avoid putting on a few extra pounds this summer.
 However, if you’re looking for a more serious weight management plan, We can help with that as well.
-At Vive Medical Weight Loss and Aesthetics, that first step toward successful weight loss scheduling your consultation.
+At Vive Aesthetics and Wellness, that first step toward successful weight loss scheduling your consultation.
 Dr. Pinto’s philosophy is to give you the jumpstart you need to achieve and then maintain a healthy weight.
 Contact us today to get started!